Prix bas

 Auteur

-JENARA NERENBERG lectures widely on neuroscience, innovation, sensitivity, leadership, and diversity.
+Jenara Nerenberg lectures widely on neuroscience, innovation, sensitivity, leadership, and diversity.
 Selected as a “brave new idea” presenter by the Aspen Institute for her work on re-framing mental differences, Jenara is also the founder and host of The Neurodiversity Project.
 She holds degrees from the Harvard School of Public Health and UC Berkeley.
-Her work has been published in Fast Company, New York magazine, Susan Cain’s Quiet Revolution, Garrison Institute, Elaine Aron’s HSP, Healthline, KQED, and elsewhere.
-In addition to her work as a journalist, Jenara is a frequent workshop facilitator, speaker, and event host for institutions including the Stanford Graduate School of Business and elsewhere in the San Francisco Bay Area.
+Her work has been featured in Fast Company, New York magazine, Susan Cain’s Quiet Revolution, Garrison Institute, Elaine Aron’s HSP, Healthline, and on KQED, and elsewhere.
+In addition to her work as a journalist, Jenara is a frequent workshop facilitator, speaker, and event host for institutions, including the Stanford Graduate School of Business and others in the San Francisco Bay Area, where she lives.

 Texte du rabat